kencasimiro/CryptographyIO/README.md

 # Hash and Salt a Password
 This program hashes using the SHA256 algorithm and appeneds a password with a random generated salt.

+A qt application that allows the user to create an account (username and password) through a one way cryptographic function (SHA256).
+Program also creates a salt to be added to the pre-hash password to safeguard passwords in storage.
+Password and salt is stored in SQLite as hashed.
+User is able to change their password as well and see through the console of what the one way function hashes out.
+The program demonstrates the importance of using a one-way cryptographic function rather than 'encryption' so no one can decrypt the password back to the original text.

 When creating a login account/record:
 - Generate random salt.
 - Append or prepend the salt value to the user's password.